MCT-master/mct-master.github.io/_posts/2020-10-16-musings-bela.md

     <figcaption>Musings with Bela's dimension space</figcaption>
 </figure>

-The second paper, A Framework for the Evaluation of Digital Musical Instruments by O'Modhrain takes ups a similar issue with the absence of well defined lenses through which we can consider, criticize and explain a musical instrument (O'Modhrain, 2011).
+The second paper, A Framework for the Evaluation of Digital Musical Instruments by O'Modhrain takes up a similar issue with the absence of well defined lenses through which we can consider, criticize and explain a musical instrument (O'Modhrain, 2011).
 O'Modhrain suggest that taking the perspective of not only a musician or designer when building an IMS, but also that of an audience member or even a manufacturer.
 These novel perspectives force an author to consider their instrument from angles that are not typically confronted until after the instrument has been built.
+In both articles, it is clear that building a musical interface is a project whose treatment must be considered with others in mind.

 # Hardware